Luanjie-Dong/Personal-Budget-Automation/README.md

 ## Overview

-This project involves the development of a personalized Python script to streamline personal budget analysis by efficiently reading monthly bank transaction data from downloaded Excel files.
+This project involves the development of a personalised Python script to streamline personal budget analysis by efficiently reading monthly bank transaction data from downloaded Excel files.
-The script leverages the gspread library to interact with the Personal Google API, facilitating data transfer and integration into my personal budget spreadsheet database for in-depth analysis.
+The script uses the gspread library to interact with the Personal Google API, facilitating data transfer and integration into my personal budget spreadsheet database for in-depth analysis.
+It is a personal project to showcase the practical use of Python language and data analysis I learned!!

 ---